 Dan shook his head and gave me a pitying grin.
 “You happen to leave your eyeballs at home or something?
 Step aside.
 This is man’s work, sonny.”
 Without taking his eyes off the woman, he placed the tumbler on the bar top and stood up.

 Amused, I watched as he walked up to her and said something.
 She gave him a quizzical look, nodded and smiled.
 I took a sip and when I looked up, they were gone.
 Dan didn’t know it, but he was in for an interesting night, lucky stiff.

 I forgot about them, figuring it was none of my business.
-Dan was a grown man and knew what he was doing, and the woman wouldn’t take too much out of him.
+A grown man, Dan knew what he was doing, and the woman wouldn’t take too much from him.
 The ordinary people around us provided what she and I needed to survive, and we had to be careful not to abuse our gift.
 I did remember the scowl hanging on the bartender’s face when he gave me a refill.

 “You figure I should have warned him?”
 I demanded.

 He merely grunted and walked off.
 To hell with him.
 I didn’t need a conscience.
 Dan might get some scar tissue of the heart, but what she’ll give him in return would even things out.

 A few weeks later, I bumped into Dan again—and didn’t recognize him.

 I stood leaning against the bar for emotional support when this old geezer quietly slipped on a stool beside me.
 He had peppery hair worn kind of long and skin hanging off his jowls.
 Powerful once, he was now only another old timer trying to recapture something he happened to leave behind in his youth.